 One such issue that you should be aware of when buying a House in Barcelona is Aluminosis.
 This is a fault that affects many of the buildings built in the 60s and 70s in Barcelona.
 During that time, there was a technological innovation whereby aluminium was added to cement which made the cement dry faster, which saved time and construction costs.

 What they didn’t know at the time, was that over many years humidity would make the cement lose consistency, putting the stability of the building at risk.

-This problem does not affect buildings in cities that are far from the coast like Madrid, but in coastal cities where humidity is higher, during the 80’s and 90’s many buildings had to be demolished for security reasons and others had to undergo extensive, and costly, renovations.
+This problem does not affect buildings in cities that are far from the coast like Madrid, but in coastal cities where humidity is higher.
+So, if you are buying a house in Valencia, for example, you should also bear this in mind. during the 80’s and 90’s many buildings had to be demolished for security reasons and others had to undergo extensive, and costly, renovations.

 If you buy a property in a building that was built at that time, it is important to make sure which cement was used in its construction, and if so, check if the relevant refurbishments have already been taken place, otherwise it is very possible that in the future they will have to be made with the consequent costs and inconveniences.